alexwarren/techdebtguide/articles/creating-less-technical-debt.md

     TODO: Tips on questioning urgency and reducing scope

+    TODO: For each type of technical debt, how to create less. e.g. don't introduce new frameworks without a plan for deprecating the old ones.

 However, although we can try to create less technical debt, it will always exist, as we'll find out in the next section.